hoonkookshim0717/isonwebtoken/README.md

 This means the token body is just 26 bytes long.

-### 2. User can register anything(value or objects), and store it in the token for minimum of only 2 bytes of token size.
+### 2. User can register anything(value or objects), and store it in the token for just 2 bytes.
 ```js
 import mwt from 'miniwebtoken';